Key Insights from White House to Improve IAQ

 Which Air Cleaning Option Do I Choose?

 Due to the pandemic, indoor air filtration has seen a major increase in attention as many schools, hospitals, hotels, workplaces, and residential homes have installed products in their buildings over the last several years.
-Upgrades in technology, such as a Disinfecting Filtration System, found in HealthWay® products, can eliminate ultrafine particles as small as 0.007µ at a 99.99% efficiency rate.
-These filtration systems can be found in many different shapes and sizes, but most individuals exceed HEPA standards.
-Whether it’s a small Compact unit built for classrooms or a 2000 Inline Modular Solution in a major enterprise, HealthWay® products remain first in class for air purification.
+Upgrades in technology, such as a Disinfecting Filtration System, found in HealthWay® products, can eliminate ultrafine particles as small as 0.007µ at a 99% efficiency rate.

-Lastly, air disinfection includes ultraviolet germicidal irradiation (UVGI) systems are used where there is less airflow.
+Air disinfection includes ultraviolet germicidal irradiation (UVGI) systems, used where there is less airflow.
 Although the EPA has seen improvement with UVGI, air purification has been seen to be the most effective solution to COVID-19 and other indoor quality challenges.
 Contaminated air quality can contain ultrafine particles that can penetrate deep into the lungs, causing serious health issues.
 There are now Federal funds and resources available to assist schools, small businesses, state and local governments, and other public and commercial establishments to upgrade IAQ solutions.

 Your Next Steps